tokenika/tokenika.github.io/WarsawBlock.md

 * #### EOS roadmap

   * The project was started in Q1 2017, it was publicly announced in May 2017.
   * Right now we have a MVP stage called *EOS Dawn*.
 You can run a standalone EOS node and play with smart-contracts using command line tools.
+Public testnet will be launched in December.
   * By the end of the year an EOS version featuring all major functionalities will be released.
 Only single-threaded execution at this stage.
-  * Q1 & Q2 2018 devoted to testing and building development tools & documentation.
+  * Q1 & Q2 2018 will be devoted to testing and building development tools & documentation.
 During this phase you can starting building apps running on the testnet.
-  * The blockchain goes live in June 2018.
-Initially the assumption was that parallel execution would be added in the next stage, but according to the latest news parallel execution is going to be right from the start.
+  * The EOS blockchain goes live in June 2018.
+Initially the assumption was that it would be launched as single-threaded and parallel execution would be added in the next stage, but according to the latest news parallel execution is going to be right from the start.